-What is a closed-loop system?
-Is it a meaningful way to reduce emissions and reduce environmental impact, or is it just another buzzword with little merit?
+Is a closed-loop system a meaningful way to reduce environmental impact, or is it just another buzzword in the sea of corporate greenwashing?

-The Indigenous people of the Amazonian rainforest have been living in harmony with their environment for thousands of years, too, as have most tribal cultures on the planet — using only what they need and recycling all of their waste.
-The philosophy behind these ceremonies was that everything is connected and nothing should go to waste.
-That changed when capitalism replaced tribalism.
+The concept of the closed-loop economy has been around since the beginning of civilization.
+Early examples include the potlatch ceremonies of Indigenous peoples in North America, in which goods and resources were shared among members of the community.
+The Indigenous people of the Amazonian rainforest have been living in harmony with their environment for thousands of years, too, as have most tribal cultures on the planet — using only what they need and recycling all waste.
+The philosophy behind these systems is common sense: everything is connected and nothing should go to waste.
+But all of that changed when capitalism replaced tribalism.

-The closed-loop economy has gained traction in recent years as a way to address the growing problem of waste and resource depletion as well as climate change across a number of industries.
+There are many benefits to closed-loop systems, including reducing pollution, conserving resources, and creating jobs.
+Closed-loop systems also have the potential to create economic value by closing the loop on resource use.
+The closed-loop economy has gained traction in recent years as a way to address the growing problem of waste and resource depletion as well as climate change.
 Businesses are beginning to adopt closed-loop practices, and governments are implementing policies to encourage closed-loop thinking.

 What is the circular economy?

 The circular economy is the bedrock of a closed-loop system.
 It plays an important role for businesses and governments to understand and implement in order to create a more sustainable future, often seen as a more viable alternative to the traditional linear economy, in which resources are used once and then discarded.
+“We must transform every element of our take-make-waste system: how we manage resources, how we make and use products, and what we do with the materials afterwards,” says the Ellen MacArthur Foundation.
+“Only then can we create a thriving circular economy that can benefit everyone within the limits of our planet.”

-In recent years, there has been a renewed interest in the circular economy as businesses and governments around the world strive to become more sustainable in order to meet the Paris Accord target of keeping global temperature rise from surpassing 1.5°C.
+In recent years, there has been a renewed interest in the circular economy as businesses and governments around the world strive to become more sustainable in order to meet the Paris Accord target of keeping global temperature rise from surpassing 1.5°C. The European Union has been a leader in this effort with its Circular Economy Package released in 2015.
+The goals of the E.U.’s Circular Economy Package are to reduce waste, maximize resource efficiency, boost competitiveness, and create jobs.

 What is a closed-loop system in manufacturing?

+A closed-loop system is a manufacturing process where waste materials are reused to create new products.
 Closed-loop manufacturing is the process of reusing waste materials to create new products.
 In a closed-loop system, there is little to no waste because everything has a new purpose.
 This type of manufacturing is also sometimes referred to as a “zero-waste” or a “cradle-to-cradle” system.

 How do closed-loop systems work in fashion?

 The fashion industry is one of the most polluting industries in the world.
 It’s responsible for ten percent of global carbon emissions, and huge amounts of water and chemical waste — about 20 percent of the world’s wastewater comes from fashion production alone.
+It’s also one of the biggest industries moving toward a closed-loop system.
+The nature of the fashion industry lends itself well to closed-loop manufacturing, from deadstock materials to fully biodegradable options that return to the earth, making it poised to be one of the biggest leaders in circularity.

 There are a few different ways that closed-loop systems can work in fashion.
 One common method is through garment take-back programs, where customers return their used clothes to the retailer.
-The clothing is then cleaned and repaired, if necessary, before being made into new garments.
+The clothing is then cleaned and repaired, if necessary, before being resold or made into new garments.
 Consumers often receive a discount on a new product that may also be made with returned materials.

 Closed-loop manufacturing benefits

 By recycling textile fibers and other materials, closed-loop systems can contribute to a circular economy, where resources are continually reused instead of wasted.
 This helps to make fashion more sustainable and less damaging to the environment.
-Reducing waste in manufacturing, and closed-loop can help brands achieve their carbon-neutral or net-zero goals.
+Reducing waste in manufacturing and closed-loop systems can help brands achieve their carbon-neutral or net-zero goals.

 While closed-loop systems are not yet perfect, they offer a more sustainable way of producing and consuming fashion.
 As awareness of the environmental impact of the fashion industry grows, closed-loop systems are likely to become more popular and widespread.
 In the meantime, closed-loop systems offer a few ways for fashion brands and consumers to reduce their impact on the environment.